Green Guru Blog

 More: Lighting upgrades · Lighting installation · Lighting guide

 Because it flattens visual depth and creates discomfort.
-Controlled beam placement delivers safer sight lines and a cleaner property impression.
+Controlled beam placement delivers safer sight lines and a more premium property impression.

 | Hotspot-driven brightness | Balanced, glare-aware composition |